brianshumate/vaultron/README.md

 ### Unsupported Versions?

-If you try exporting `TF_VAR_consul_version` or `TF_VAR_vault_version` to a specific version, but got this error when you attempt to form Vaultron:
+If you try exporting `TF_VAR_consul_version` or `TF_VAR_vault_version` to a specific version, but get this error when you attempt to form Vaultron:

 ```
 🚫  Sorry, Vaultron does not support Consul version: 0.6.4